FrostyPayload/BMXStreetsUI/README.md

 TODO

 ### Only tested Sliders
-setup and test button, steppedInt, toggle
+setup and test button, steppedInt, toggle.

 SteppedInts should be able to show text? - windowed = 1, fullscreen = 2

 ### Entry Point